epsilon537/boxlambda/docs/sw-test-build-forth-core.md

 ### Running Forth Core Test Automatically

-The Forth Core Test can also be run automatically, under control of a Python script.
+The Forth Core Test can also be run automatically, under the control of a Python script.
 To kick off the automatic test:

 If you have it open, close the serial port terminal.
 The Python script will take control of the serial port.